microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 ### Breaking down background

-You'll notice we specified multiple properties for `background` in one go.
-Some properties, like `background` have sub-properties which can be set.
+You'll notice we specified multiple properties for `background`.
+Some properties, like `background`, have sub-properties which can be set.
 In the case of `background`, we could specify an image (`background-image`) or position (`background-position`).
 For `background`, the values are in this order:

 `background-color | background-image | background-position | background-size | background-repeat`

-The above CSS could be broken down into smaller components.
+The above CSS could also be broken into smaller components:

 ``` css
 div {